Curriculum Overview

 Pupils are assessed termly for their handwriting skills.
 This is completed by summative assessment completed by the teacher and the supporting adults in the classroom.
 The handwriting assessment objectives match those used in Letter join, to ensure consistency across the curriculum.

-The data is combined with other key English skills, which include composition, spelling, punctuation and grammar and handwriting.
-This creates an overall judgement.
-As our pupils are not Year group based, each pupil will be working in the band appropriate to their writing assessment.
-For pupils working at KS1 level, children receive short, daily handwriting sessions each week, and for pupils working at KS2 level, children receive at least two taught handwriting sessions per week.
+The data is combined with other key English skills which include: composition, spelling, punctuation and grammar and handwriting to then create an overall judgement.
+As our pupils are not Year group based, each pupil will be working on the band appropriate to their writing assessment.

 Phonics & Early reading